carbonblack/carbon-black-cloud-sdk-python/docs/porting-guide.rst

 This guide will help you migrate from CBAPI to the Carbon Black Cloud Python SDK.

+This is necessary to take advantage of new functionality in Carbon Black Cloud and also to ensure that functionality is not lost from your integrations when APIs are deactivated in July 2024.
+Read more about the new features in the `Developer Network Blogs <https://developer.carbonblack.com/blog/>`_.

 .. note::

     CBAPI applications using Carbon Black EDR (Response) or Carbon Black App Control (Protection) cannot be ported,